great-expectations/great_expectations/docs/docusaurus/docs/cloud/setup/setup_cloud.md

 After you've tested GX Cloud features and functionality, you can connect to your Data Source and create Expectations that are specific to your business needs.

-Although you can use any Python Interpreter or script file to run Python code, Great Expectations (GX) recommends using Jupyter Notebook.
+Although you can use any Python interpreter or script file to run Python code, Great Expectations (GX) recommends using Jupyter Notebook.
 Jupyter Notebook is included with OSS GX and is the best option for composing script files and running code.

 The example code is available in the [onboarding script repository](https://github.com/great-expectations/great_expectations/blob/develop/assets/scripts/gx_cloud/experimental/onboarding_script.py).